EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 # EDHOC Authenticated with Static Diffie-Hellman Keys {#asym-dh}

+NOTE: This section is more work-in-progress that the other parts.
+The current format and processing is a conservative design with format and processing as close to the signature key authentication as possible.
+Many different choices can be made for the message format and what to include in the key derivations.
+In a future version the key derivation, security considerations, and message sizes should be integrated with the rest of the document.

 ## Overview {#asym-dh-overview}

 EDHOC authenticated with static Diffie-Hellman keys is very similar to EDHOC authenticated with signature keys.
 Instead of signature authentication keys, U and V have static Diffie-Hellman authentication keys called G_U and G_V, respectively.
 This means that the credentials (certificates, RPK) must include a public key that can be used for Diffie-Hellman key exchange.
 The authentication is provided by a MAC computed from an ephemeral-static ECDH shared secret which enables  significant reductions in message sizes.